 Allegations of misconduct may arise from an individual student, group of students, faculty member, clinical preceptor, staff member, or member of the community.
-For issues arising from Honor Code, Code of Misconduct, or professionalism or ethics violations, the person(s) identifying the issue(s) should report the issue(s) to the Executive Director of Student Affairs or the Associate Dean for Biomedical Affairs within five (5) business days of the incident.
+For issues arising from Honor Code, Code of Misconduct, or professionalism or ethics violations, the person(s) identifying the issue(s) should report the issue(s) to the Executive Director of Student Affairs or the MSBS Program Director within five (5) business days of the incident.

-The Executive Director of Student Affairs or the Associate Dean for Biomedical Affairs will collect documentation which may be relevant to the alleged violation.
+The Executive Director of Student Affairs or MSBS Program Director will collect documentation which may be relevant to the alleged violation.
 This may include, but is not limited to, a written report from the student(s), faculty or staff involved with the incident(s).
-In the case where students are reporting the suspected violation, unless required at a hearing, waived by the subject(s) of the alleged violation, or required by law, confidentiality of the reporting student is maintained, and the Executive Director of Student Affairs or the Associate Dean for Biomedical Affairs will present the reporting student(s)'s testimony.
+In the case where students are reporting the suspected violation, unless required at a hearing, waived by the subject(s) of the alleged violation, or required by law, confidentiality of the reporting student is maintained, and the Executive Director of Student Affairs or MSBS Program Director will present the reporting student(s)'s testimony.
 Dated notes are taken to describe the discussion.

-The Executive Director of Student Affairs or the Associate Dean for Biomedical Affairs, notifies the Associate Dean for Clinical Integration of the suspected misconduct or violation and provides him/her with a detailed summary of the reason for referral along with all supporting documentation.
+The Executive Director of Student Affairs or MSBS Program Director notifies the Associate Dean for Clinical Integration of the suspected misconduct or violation and provides him/her with a detailed summary of the reason for referral along with all supporting documentation.
 The Associate Dean for Clinical Integration then, (i) constitutes an ad hoc committee to investigate the suspected misconduct, who reports their findings in writing to the Vice Dean for Academic Affairs, or (ii) depending upon the severity of the allegations, refers the matter directly to the APPS Committee.

-The recommendations of the ad hoc committee or the decision of the Vice Dean for Academic Affairs are presented to the APPS Committee at the hearing.
-The Respondent(s), shall meet with the APPS Committee and be informed of the allegations and afforded an opportunity to explain him/herself and offer any mitigating factors.
+If forwarded to the APPS Committee pursuant to Section 6.7.6, the recommendations of the ad hoc committee or the decision of the Vice Dean for Academic Affairs are presented to the APPS Committee at the hearing.
+The student(s) shall meet with the APPS Committee and be informed of the allegations and afforded an opportunity to explain him/herself and offer any mitigating factors.

 All sessions of the Committee are closed to all individuals except those immediately concerned in the case.
-As APPS Committee meetings are considered academic proceedings and not legal hearings, neither attorneys nor other representatives (e.g. healthcare providers) are allowed.
+APPS Committee meetings are not considered legal hearings, therefore neither attorneys nor other representatives (e.g., healthcare providers) are allowed to attend.